TahaQadi/Qadiapp/replit.md

 # Overview

-This is a bilingual (Arabic/English) B2B client ordering application that enables businesses to browse products, manage orders, and maintain order templates.
-The system supports client-specific pricing, multi-department organization, and RTL/LTR language switching.
-It's designed as a productivity-first tool following Material Design 3 principles with enterprise adaptations for efficient order management.
+This is a bilingual (Arabic/English) **LTA (Long-Term Agreement) contract fulfillment application** that enables businesses to manage contract-based product ordering.
+The system is LTA-centric, where each LTA represents a contract that can include multiple clients and specifies which products from a master catalog are supplied.
+Features include client authentication with role-based access (admin vs regular clients), product image management, responsive product grid display, order templates, and comprehensive inventory management with Pipefy webhook integration.

 # User Preferences